vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/UI/UI Toolkit/Styling.md

 ^^^
 ![UI Toolkit Debugger - Styles](ui-toolkit-debugger-styles.png)
-^^^ Directly adjusting the height of the example Slider.
+^^^ Directly adjusting the height of the example slider.

 Adjust the styles of your element, and surrounding elements under the control until you are happy with the outcome.